randall-coding/cs2_server/tutorial.md

 Disable steam guard on your account before server installation (otherwise it gets stuck at a code prompt).
 Login to https://store.steampowered.com and few your user settings page to disable steam guard.
 Make sure to confirm your email to finish the process.

 ### Setup Account
-We will be using an acorn image built from this Acornfile (link) based on this Dockerfile (link).
+We will be using an acorn image built from [this Acornfile](https://github.com/randall-coding/cs2_server/blob/master/Acornfile) based on [this Dockerfile](https://github.com/randall-coding/cs2_server/blob/master/Dockerfile).
 All the code is open source and you can use or modify it to build your own image.

 To begin we need to setup an acorn account at acorn.io.
 It will need to be a pro account to handle the storage requirements for this game (40GB minimum).
-Self hosting (link) is also an option.
+[Self hosting](#self-hosting) is also an option.

 Visit https://www.acorn.io/pricing and sign up under the Pro plan.